 One of the hardest parts about travelling solo is finding things to do at night by yourself without feeling awkward or unsafe.

-Most of the time you’ll meet other solo travellers that you can hang out with enjoy a few drinks, but here are a few evening activities in Rome that you can do by yourself.
+Most of the time you’ll meet other travellers that you can hang out with enjoy a few drinks, but here are a few other evening activities suitable when you’re travelling solo in Rome.

 Colosseum at Night